might-guy106/Oblivious-Segment-Trees/SEGMENT_TREE_README.md

 # Oblivious Segment Tree Implementation

-This document describes the oblivious segment tree implementation in the PRAC framework, which supports efficient range sum queries and point updates while maintaining privacy through secure multi-party computation.
+This document describes the oblivious segment tree implementation in the PRAC framework.

-## Overview

-The segment tree is a binary tree data structure that allows for efficient range queries and point updates on an array.
-This implementation uses the PRAC framework to perform these operations obliviously, meaning the actual indices and values being queried or updated remain hidden from the computing parties.

 ### Key Features

 - **Range Sum Queries**: Compute the sum of elements in any range [left, right] in O(log n) time
 - **Point Updates**: Update individual array elements and propagate changes through the tree
-- **Oblivious Operations**: All operations are performed using secret sharing to maintain privacy
-- **Configurable Parameters**: Adjustable tree depth, number of updates, and number of queries

 ## Usage